nasa/fprime/docs/Tutorials/CrossCompilationSetup/macOS.md

-# Mac OS X
+# macOS

-MacOS like Linux is a unix system and thus may be used directly for most of this tutorial.
+macOS, like Linux, is a Unix system and thus may be used directly for most of this tutorial.
 However, Mac users must install the following utilities *and ensure they are available on the command line path*.